 BUY; Banyan Botanicals Sesame Oil – Organic & Unrefined Ayurvedic Oil for Skin, Hair, Oil Pulling & More – Multiple Sizes – 16oz. – Non-GMO, Sustainably Sourced Vegan

-Sesame oil penetrates the hair quickly and absorbs well into the scalp; if you don’t get on with Coconut oil in your hair, try Sesame oil instead.
+Sesame oil penetrates the hair quickly and absorbs well into the scalp; if you don’t like Coconut oil in your hair, try Sesame oil instead.

 How Do You Do A Scalp Oil Massage With Ayurvedic Oils?